jessepav/lacygoill-wiki-backup/vim/terminal.md

 See `:h t_CTRL-W_quote`.

-## What about Nvim?

-Like you would in a regular buffer.
-To paste the `a` register, you must be in Terminal-Normal mode, and press `"ap`.

 ##
 # Pitfalls
-## How to send a command from a (N)Vim terminal to a host Vim process?
+## How to send a command from a Vim terminal to a host Vim process?

 Write an OSC 51 sequence on the tty: